OnurOksuz59005/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 *Figure 1: Escape velocities comparison.*

+This chart compares the escape velocities (second cosmic velocity) for various celestial bodies in our solar system.
+The escape velocity is calculated using:

+$$v_{escape} = \sqrt{\frac{2GM}{r}}$$

+Where $G$ is the gravitational constant, $M$ is the mass of the celestial body, and $r$ is its radius.
+Jupiter has the highest escape velocity due to its large mass, while smaller bodies like the Moon have much lower escape velocities.

 As shown, the escape velocity varies significantly across celestial bodies, with Jupiter requiring the highest velocity for escape due to its large mass, while the Moon has a relatively low escape velocity.
 The escape velocity is directly proportional to the square root of the mass of the celestial body and inversely proportional to the square root of its radius.

 ## Detailed Comparison of Earth and Jupiter